Spiced nuts are an easy and delicious snack or foodie gift!

-Over the years, I’ve found that having a few treats and snacks in the freezer and pantry keep me prepared for any holiday “situation”.
+Over the years, I’ve found that having a few treats and snacks in the freezer and pantry keeps me prepared for any holiday “situation”.

 If you keep some cellophane bags, pretty ribbons and tags or stickers handy, these also make a great gift.
 A homemade offering is always appreciated and I guarantee these will impress the “gift-ee” every time.